xiangqian122/matsdp/README.rst.txt

  * from matsdp.vasp import vasp_analyze
  * from matsdp.vasp import vasp_write

-- modules to import before using the apt package
+- modules that may be imported before using the apt package

  * from matsdp.apt import apt_read
  * from matsdp.apt import apt_plot

+- modules that may be imported before using the dvm package

+ * from matsdp.dvm import dvm_read
+ * from matsdp.dvm import dvm_build
+ * from matsdp.dvm import dvm_analyze
+ * from matsdp.dvm import dvm_write
+ * from matsdp.dvm import dvm_default
+ * from matsdp.dvm import dvm_help

 ======
 Tests